 This podcast is a radio show where people call in and ask the hosts for advice about personal finance.
 They also cover topics like career choices and relationships as they relate to money management.
 There are multiple different hosts, and my personal favorites are Dave Ramsey and Ken Coleman.
 I like their no-nonsense approach and their blunt responses.

 This podcast is as entertaining as it is informative.
 It is fascinating to get a glimpse inside people's personal finances and their struggles, and the advice offered on the show is fantastic.
-Every time I listen, one of the callers is dealing with a problem that I've also experienced, so the advice always relates to me, too.
+Usually, the caller is dealing with a problem that I've also experienced, so the advice often relates to me, too.

 This podcast runs 2-3 hours daily.
 It also includes "debt-free screams" where individuals and couples share their debt-free journeys.
 This is one of my favorite aspects of the podcast as I found it really motivating when I was getting out of debt.